Accenture/EcoSonar/API.md

 - **Error Response:**

-When you don't have any login registered for your project into EcoSonar and you want still to delete it
+When you don't have any login saved into database for your project into EcoSonar and you want still to delete it

 - **Code:** 400 BAD REQUEST <br />
   **Content:** `{